Sue Repko

-Her work has appeared in Hazlitt, Aquifer/The Florida Review Online, The MacGuffin, Tributaries, The Southeast Review, Hippocampus, The Common Online, Literal Latte, The Gettysburg Review, Beloit Fiction Journal, flashquake, Midway Journal, Bryant Literary Review, Broken Bridge Review, and the Princeton Alumni Weekly, among other print and online journals and newspapers.
+Her work has appeared in Hazlitt, Aquifer/The Florida Review Online, Hippocampus, Brevity Blog, The MacGuffin, The Southeast Review, The Common Online, Literal Latte, The Gettysburg Review, Beloit Fiction Journal, Bryant Literary Review, the Princeton Alumni Weekly, and elsewhere.

-She is also a volunteer gun violence prevention advocate with Moms Demand Action in Maine, presenting a message of gun safety to community groups and pediatricians around the state.
+Sue is an editor and writing coach as well as a volunteer gun violence prevention advocate with Moms Demand Action in New Jersey.
 She has a degree in psychology from Princeton University and a master’s degree in city and regional planning from Rutgers University; she is a licensed professional planner in the state of New Jersey and a member of the American Institute of Certified Planners.
-She received her MFA from Bennington College, where she studied with Dinah Lenney, Susan Cheever, Honor Moore, and Phillip Lopate.
+She received her MFA from Bennington College.

 "What A Bullet Can Do"